๐ History & Innovation

 RhIg Introduction

-RhoGAM (RhIg) is licensed for prevention of Rh sensitization.
-This reduces HDFN incidence by over 95% and saves countless lives.
+RhoGAM (RhIg) is licensed for prevention of Rh sensitisation, reducing the incidence of Rh D HDFN by over 95% where it is used routinely.

 1982